romshark/webwire-go/README.md

 The only things to remember are:
 - Client API methods such as `client.Request` and `client.RestoreSession` will timeout if the server is unavailable for the entire duration of the specified timeout and thus the client fails to reconnect.
-- `client.Signal` will immediately return a `DisconnectedErr` error if there's no connection at the time the signal was sent.
+- `client.Signal` will immediately return a `ErrDisconnected` error if there's no connection at the time the signal was sent.

-This feature is entirely optional and can be disabled at will which will cause `client.Request` and `client.RestoreSession` to immediately return a `DisconnectedErr` error when there's no connection at the time the request is made.
+This feature is entirely optional and can be disabled at will which will cause `client.Request` and `client.RestoreSession` to immediately return a `ErrDisconnected` error when there's no connection at the time the request is made.

 ### Concurrency
 Messages are parsed and handled concurrently in a separate goroutine by default.
 The total number of concurrently executed handlers can be independently throttled down for each individual connection, which is unlimited by default.